eugene0m/button-component/README.md

 <Button startIcon="local_grocery_store" color="danger" />
 ```

-In detail this component you can :
+In detail with this component you can :

 - See different button types: default, outline and text
 - Choose to disable box-shadow